Blues Women: Historic clash

-On 1 May 2021, the Blues and Chiefs women created history when they played in the first-ever women's Super Rugby match in New Zealand.
-The Blues hosted the Chiefs women at Eden Park in a double header before the Super Rugby Aotearoa Round 10 match between their men's teams.
-The Blues women were overwhelmed by the Chiefs 39–12 in the historic match.
+Willie Walker was appointed to coach the Blues Women's team and named the match day squad on 29 April 2021.
+The Blues women lost the historic match 12–39.

 Super Rugby Aupiki announced

 New Zealand Rugby announced on 6 October 2021, that an elite women's competition called Super Rugby Aupiki was confirmed for March 2022.
 The competition would run for four weeks and the women would be paid for their participation.